dmcable/spacexr/documentation/README.md

     `geneA` in cell type `Neuron`.
 If multiple explanatory variables are present, one should consult the `all_vals` table instead, as described below.
--   `gene_fits$all_vals`: All coefficients estimated by the RCTDE model.
+-   `gene_fits$all_vals`: All coefficients estimated by the GLAMDE model.
 Dimensions: genes X explanatory variables X cell types.
 For example, consider the case where the design matrix has categorical variables for four regions.
 In this case, `all_vals['geneA', 3, 'Neuron']` would represent the estimated coefficient (log gene expression) for geneA in cell type Neuron in region 3.
 -   `con_mat`: A genes by cell types logical matrix representing convergence for each gene and for each cell type.
 For example, `con_mat['geneA', 'Neuron'` would represent convergence of the model